jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 ## Add Tests

-let us add a TODO list to `test_calculator.py` to keep track of action items
+let us add a TODO list to `test_calculator.py` to keep track of what we are doing

 ```python
 import unittest